peteragility/alfresco-eks/README.md

 ```

 ## Setup AWS CLI, eksctl, kubectl and helm
-1. The following steps are done in the Bastion host.
+1. The following steps are done in the Jump host.
 2. Run the below command to install / upgrade AWS Command Line Tool (CLI)
 ```bash
 pip install awscli –upgrade –user